UTV TECHNICAL REGULATIONS

 All vehicles must utilize an all-metal firewall to separate the driver’s compartment from any dangers.
 Firewalls will keep occupants protected from, fire from the engine and any fuel supplies, any fluids hot or cold.
 A minimum firewall must extend from the driver’s shoulder height to the vehicle floor and body.
 Maximum gap around any item is 1/16(.062) inch.
 If rear mounted safety fuel cell is higher than shoulder height, the firewall must be extended at least two inches above the fuel cell.

 Vehicle race weight shall be considered dry weight.
 (Dry weight is with all fuel tanks drained.)
 Tools, spare tires, and parts removed, but otherwise the vehicle must be race ready.
+Some classes are wet weight including driver.
 Official weight will be considered weight shown on official scales.

 UTR44 BUMPERS and HAZARDOUS PROTRUSIONS